tiepdotme/samwize.com/_posts/2017-08-06-how-oracle-screwed-me-with-an-underscore.markdown

 ## A major bug

-Firstly, the bug affects majority of their users, since it took me 3 tries, before getting a "valid" one.
+Firstly, the bug affects majority of their users, since I took 3 tries, before getting a "valid" one.

 I estimate **66% of users** could have generated "invalid" keys.

+The bug has big impact.
+All rich push messages will NOT be displayed in the app!

 ## Not fixing their SDK quickly